 2. Examinations shall be conducted in the courses taught in each semester at the end of that semester as per the Academic Calendar notified by the University of Delhi.

-3. Each course will carry 100 marks and 4 (four) credits.
-(Please see the New Syllabus for those who have been admitted from 2019 onwards for the changes in the credit system)
+3. Each course will carry 100 marks and 5 credits.
+Course SOC 109 carries 2 credits and is based on internal evaluation only (Please see the New Syllabus for those who have been admitted from 2019 onwards for the changes in the credit system).
+Please note that courses opted for outside the Department may carry 4 credits and all students need 80 credits for the completion of the MA Degree.

 4. The M.A.
 Examination in Sociology will have two components:

 (i) an end-of-semester written examination of two hours duration in each course at the end of the semester in which it is taught.
-The maximum marks for the end-of-semester examination in each course will be 75, except in Course SOC 209 in which the end-of-semester examination will carry a maximum of 50 marks.
+The maximum marks for the end-of-semester examination in each course will be 70, except in Research Methods Courses (I and II) in which the end-of-semester examination will carry a maximum of 50 marks.

-(ii) a system of Continuous Internal Assessment in each course during the semester in which it is taught.
-Continuous Internal Assessment will carry a maximum of 25 marks in each course, except in Course SOC 209 in which the Continuous Internal Assessment will carry a maximum of 50 marks.
+(ii) a system of Continuous Internal Assessment (The Tutorial Programme) in each course during the semester in which it is taught.
+Continuous Internal Assessment will carry a maximum of 30 marks in each course, except in Methods Courses in which the Continuous Internal Assessment will carry a maximum of 50 marks.
 The Continuous Internal Assessment entails the submission of a written assignment in that course and the marks will be based on evaluations of presentations, participation in discussions and the written work submitted.

 Conditions for Admission to Examinations

-1. No candidate will be deemed to have pursued a regular course of study in the M.A. course in Sociology, unless she/he has attended 75% of the tutorials held in the semester, and has submitted 75% of the total written assignments in that semester.
-The student cannot submit tutorial assignments unless she/he has participated in at least one discussion meeting held in that subject.
+1. No candidate will be deemed to have pursued a regular course of study in the M.A. course in Sociology, unless she/he has attended 75% of the tutorial meetings held in the semester, and has submitted 75% of the total written assignments in that semester.
+The student cannot submit tutorial assignments unless she/he has participated in at least one tutorial meeting held in that subject.

 2. The scheme and mode of evaluation applicable to non-sociology students taking courses in the Department will be the same as that applicable to the regular students of the Department.